How accommodation payments work

 If you have started looking at aged care options you would be reading about the Refundable Accommodation Deposit (RAD) and the Daily Accommodation Payment (DAP).

 It’s worth understanding how they are related.
-You can use our calculator to easily work this out.

 Just one part of Residential Aged Care Costs

 Residential aged care costs are divided into 4 types: